 - ½ tsp Sriracha or Sichuan sauce (optional)

 - 1/4 cup Chives chopped

 - 1 cup Cooked chicken cubed or shredded (optional)

 - Rice – I prefer to use leftover cooked rice from the fridge.
 But, you can cook the rice in a pot of boiling water and drain it well.
 Spread the fresh rice on a plate and let cool completely (preferably under a fan)Pro tip – spreading the freshly cooked rice will allow the grains to dry well which prevents the fried rice from becoming sticky.3 cups Cooked rice

-- Saute - In a wok or large skillet over medium-high heat, add the oil and saute the onions, turmeric, ginger, garlic, and green chilies until the onions are translucent.2 tablespoon Oil, 1 small Onion, 1 inch Fresh ginger, 2 medium Fresh garlic cloves, 2 teaspoon Green chiles, ¼ teaspoon Turmeric powder
+- Saute – In a wok or large skillet over medium-high heat, add the oil and saute the onions, turmeric, ginger, garlic, and green chilies until the onions are translucent.2 tbsp Oil, 1 small Onion, 1 inch Fresh ginger, 2 medium Fresh garlic cloves, 2 tsp Green chiles, ¼ tsp Turmeric powder

 - Veggies – Next, add the tomatoes, carrots, and peas.
 Continue to cook for 3 minutes until the carrots are tender.Pro tip – if using any other optional veggies you can add them now as well.1 large Tomato chopped, 1 large Carrots, 1 cup Green peas